camunda/camunda-docs/docs/reference/bpmn-processes/bpmn-primer.md

 This duality makes BPMN very powerful.
 The XML document contains all the necessary information to be interpreted by workflow engines and modeling tools like Zeebe.
 At the same time, the visual representation contains just enough information to be quickly understood by humans, even when they are non-technical people.
 The BPMN model is source code and documentation in one artifact.

-The following is an introduction to BPMN 2.0, its elements and their execution semantics.
-It tries to briefly provide an intuitive understanding of BPMN's power but does not cover the entire feature set.
+The following is an introduction to BPMN 2.0, its elements, and their execution semantics.
+It tries to briefly provide an intuitive understanding of BPMN's power, but does not cover the entire feature set.
 For more exhaustive BPMN resources, see the [reference links](#additional-resources) at the end of this section.

 ## Modeling BPMN diagrams

-The best tool for modeling BPMN diagrams for Zeebe is the **Camunda Modeler**.
+The best tool for modeling BPMN diagrams for Zeebe is **Camunda Modeler**.

 ![overview](./assets/modeler.gif)